Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point.
-Hot Area: Azure Advisor can generate a list of Azure virtual machines that are protected by Azure Backup
+### Azure Advisor can generate a list of Azure virtual machines that are protected by Azure Backup.

 - [ ] Yes.
 - [x] No.